Promos

 And with transfer partners like Avianca and British Airways, it offers the flexibility to book with many carriers.

-Although there’s a high annual fee of $395, the card justifies this with premium benefits like $300 in annual travel credits and Priority Pass membership, which grants you and two guests access to over 1,200 VIP lounges worldwide.
+Although the annual fee is $395, the card offsets this with premium benefits like a $300 annual travel credit and Priority Pass membership, which grants access for you and two guests to more than 1,200 VIP lounges worldwide.

 See the current welcome bonus of the Capital One Venture X Business Credit Card compared to the other top business credit cards.